RogueNPC/Is-Hotdog/README.md

 I wanted to practice what I've learned in the Data Science field by
 - Recreating the Not Hotdog app from Silicon Valley.

-- Creating a Convolutional Neural Network model to essentailly showcase how these models are working visually.
+- Creating a Convolutional Neural Network model that can take and analyze any given image to check for a specific object within that image.

 - Allow Users to add their own testing images through FastAPI.